ijbd/assetra/docs/contributing.rst

         poetry run python -m unnittest

+       ~~~ left off 2025.03.02 ~~~
 #.
 Push local changes back to your fork on GitHub.
 Use your GitHub username and token if prompted for username and password.::

     git push

-Open a pull request to ijbd/assetra to submit your modifications for review.
+Open a pull request to :code:`ijbd/assetra` to submit your modifications for review.

-Sync your fork to match ijbd/assetra from GitHub.
+Sync your fork to match :code`ijbd/assetra` from GitHub.